-Laboratory Assessments Parameters Other Screening Tests Serology: HIV-1 and -2 antigen/antibody immunoassay, Hepatitis B surface antigen (HBsAg), Hepatitis C (Hep C antibody) Alcohol, cotinine, and drug screen (to include at minimum amphetamines, barbiturates, cocaine, opiates, cannabinoids, and benzodiazepines) Pregnancy 2
+Laboratory Assessments Parameters Other Screening Tests Serology: HIV-1 and -2 antigen/antibody immunoassay, hepatitis B surface antigen, hepatitis C antibody Alcohol, cotinine, and drug screen (to include at minimum amphetamines, barbiturates, cocaine, opiates, cannabinoids, and benzodiazepines) Pregnancy

-- Details of liver chemistry stopping criteria and required actions and follow-up assessments after liver stopping or monitoring event are given in Section 7.1 and Appendix 7.
-All events of ALT ≥3 ULN and bilirubin ≥2 × ULN (>35% direct bilirubin) or ALT ≥3 × ULN and international normalized ratio (INR) >1.5, if INR measured, which may indicate severe liver injury (possible Hy's Law), must be reported as an SAE (excluding studies of hepatic impairment or cirrhosis). - 2.
-Local urine testing will be standard for the protocol unless serum testing is required by local regulation or IRB/IEC.
+- 1 Details of liver chemistry stopping criteria and required actions and follow-up assessments after liver stopping or monitoring event are given in Section 7.1 and Appendix 5.
+All events of ALT ≥3 ULN and bilirubin ≥2 × ULN (>35% direct bilirubin) or ALT ≥3 × ULN and international normalized ratio (INR) >1.5, if INR measured, which may indicate severe liver injury (possible Hy's Law), must be reported as an SAE (excluding studies of hepatic impairment or cirrhosis). - 2 Serum testing will be performed on Screening and on Day -1.
+At all other timepoints, local urine testing will be standard for the protocol unless serum testing is required by local regulation or IRB/IEC.